Examples Of Operant Conditioning That Can Help Control OCD

 OCD or obsessive-compulsive disorder is a psychological condition that causes a person to repeat tasks over and over, sometimes for a set number of times.
 This is called a ritual.
 Other symptoms of OCD include repetitive thoughts that are difficult to control.
-Some common rituals include hand washing, checking locked doors or lights over and over to be sure they are closed and off.
+Some common rituals include hand washing or checking locked doors and lights over and over to be sure they are closed and off.
 Many of the repetitive behaviors include counting and specific movements, or ticks.

 What is Operant Conditioning?

-When the individual ignores their compulsion, a positive reinforcement is created and they realize that ignoring the compulsion is not as bad as it seemed.
-When the individual engages in their compulsion, a negative reinforcement is created because they do not get what they want, which is to stop the compulsion.
+When the individual engages in their compulsion, negative reinforcement is created because they do not get what they want, which is to stop the compulsion.
 A trained therapist, psychologist or psychiatrist that uses behavior modification techniques will know exactly how to help anyone overcome OCD using operant conditioning.

 Examples of Operant Conditioning that Can Help Control OCD